On multiplicative spectral sequences for nerves and the free loop spaces: Diffeological spaces

 The category $\mathsf{Diff}$ is related to $\mathsf{Top}$ the category of topological spaces with adjoint functors.
 Let $X$ be a topological space.
 Then the {\it continuous diffeology} is defined by the family of continuous maps $U \to X$ from domains.
 This yields a functor $C : \mathsf{Top} \to \mathsf{Diff}$.
 For a diffeological space $(M, \D_M)$, we say that a subset $A$ of $M$ is {\it D-open} if for every plot $p \in \D_M$, the inverse image $p^{-1}(A)$ is an open subset of the domain of $p$ equipped with the standard topology.
 The family of D-open subsets of $M$ defines a topology of $M$.
 Thus, by giving the topology to each diffeological space, we have a functor $D: \mathsf{Diff} \to \mathsf{Top}$ which is the left adjoint to $C$; see \cite{S-Y-H, C-S-W} for more details.
 The topology for a diffeological space $M$ is called the {\it D-topology} of $M$.

-For a finite dimensional manifold $M$, we can define a diffeology $\mathcal{D}^M$, which is called the {\it standard diffeology}, to be the set of all smooth maps from domains to $M$.
-Thus, a functor $\ell : \mathsf{Mfd} \to \mathsf{Diff}$ is defined by $\ell(M) = (M, \mathcal{D}_M)$, where $\mathsf{Mfd}$ is the category consisting of finite dimensional manifolds and smooth maps.
+For a finite-dimensional manifold $M$, the set of all smooth maps from domains to $M$ define a diffeology $\mathcal{D}^M$, which is called the {\it standard diffeology}.
+Thus, a functor $\ell : \mathsf{Mfd} \to \mathsf{Diff}$ is defined by $\ell(M) = (M, \mathcal{D}_M)$, where $\mathsf{Mfd}$ is the category consisting of finite-dimensional manifolds and smooth maps.
 Observe that $\ell$ is a fully faithful embedding.
-Moreover, we see that the forgetful functor $U$ form $\mathsf{Mfd}$ to $\mathsf{Top}$ factors through the category $\mathsf{Diff}$.
-We summarize categories and functors mentioned above with the diagram
+Moreover, we see that the forgetful functor $U$ from $\mathsf{Mfd}$ to $\mathsf{Top}$ factors through the category $\mathsf{Diff}$.
+We summarize the categories and functors mentioned above with the diagram